-1. Make a plan for your business
+1. Make a plan for your business.

 2. Research options and providers

 Consider each equity cash-out method when deciding how you’ll fund your business.
-The pros and cons of using home equity to start a business vary; for example, a HELOC can provide a more flexible cash flow than a lump sum from a refinance or an equity loan.
+The pros and cons of different home equity methods to start a business vary; for example, a HELOC can provide a more flexible cash flow than a lump sum from a refinance or an equity loan.

 3. Check your requirements